MashMM/senecaTask/README.md

 ## Assumptions
 - If a record exists for the specified userId, courseId, and sessionId, the service should update the existing stats; otherwise, it will create a new record.
 - If there are no stats found, 404 is to be returned.
+- The following must be over 0 when persisting stats: totalModulesStudied, averageScore, timeStudied.

 ## API Endpoints
 These endpoints allow you to use the stats service.